Testing New Physics in Oscillations at a Neutrino Factory: Experimental Setup

-To compare the potential of a NF to planned future experiments we also take DUNE into account\footnote{We note that there has been proposed a high energy tune for DUNE designed to enhance its sensitivity for tau neutrinos, NSIs, and other scenarios \cite{Masud:2017bcf,Masud:2018pig,DeGouvea:2019kea,Rout:2020cxi,Ghoshal:2019pab,Siyeon:2024pte}, but would do so at the cost of shifting away from the CP optimized beam.
-The NF beam parameters we have chosen here were selected to maximize the sensitivity to CP violation \cite{Denton:2024glz}.
+To compare the potential of a NF to planned future experiments, we also take DUNE into account\footnote{We note that there has been a high energy tune for DUNE proposed designed to enhance its sensitivity for tau neutrinos, NSIs, and other new physics scenarios \cite{Masud:2017bcf,Masud:2018pig,DeGouvea:2019kea,Rout:2020cxi,Ghoshal:2019pab,Siyeon:2024pte}.
+However this advantage comes at the cost of shifting away from the CP optimized beam.
+The NF beam parameters we have chosen here were also selected to maximize the sensitivity to CP violation \cite{Denton:2024glz}.
 Thus for a direct comparison, we focus on DUNE in the nominal configuration.}, where the experimental details can be found in \cite{DUNE:2020ypp,DUNE:2021cuw}.
-We consider the following experimental setups: i) 10 years of DUNE (DUNE-10), ii) 20 years of (DUNE-20)\footnote{We assume $1.1\times 10^{21}$ POT per year of DUNE \cite{DUNE:2021cuw}.}, or iii) 10 years of DUNE plus 10 years of a neutrino factory at either FNAL (NF-FNAL) and BNL (NF-BNL) baseline.
+We consider the following experimental setups: i) 20 years of (DUNE-20)\footnote{We assume $1.1\times 10^{21}$ POT per year of DUNE \cite{DUNE:2021cuw}.}, or ii) 10 years of DUNE plus 10 years of a neutrino factory at either FNAL (NF-FNAL) and BNL (NF-BNL) baseline.
 Each of the two NF scenarios has three CID scenarios as mentioned above.
-Therefore we have eight different experimental setups in total.
+Therefore we have seven different experimental setups in total.
+To keep the plots for the results clean and to limit the number of their curves, we show the results for the BML configuration in the appendix.